cnbeining/Biligrab/README.md

 Yet another automatic/semi-automatic/manual danmaku and video file downloader of Bilibili.

 Integrated with most of the "black science".
+Good to bypass some copyright and geolocation restrictions.

-4 independent ways to parse source(s).
+5 independent ways to parse source(s)!

 Auto concat and convert to MP4 (or FLV, even nothing, if not possible) file(s), direct integrate with Mukioplayer-Py-Mac(https://github.com/cnbeining/Mukioplayer-Py-Mac  , the Flash danmaku playing solution) and ABPlayer-HTML5-Mac(https://github.com/cnbeining/ABPlayerHTML5-Py--nix  , the HTML5 playing solution, preferred).